questdb/mindsdb-tutorial/README.md

 ![QuestDB_web_console](images/questdb_web_console.png)

-and execute this DDL query to create a simple table (select the query and click `Run`):
+and execute this DDL query to create a simple table (copy this query to the web console, select it and click `Run`):

 ```sql
 CREATE TABLE IF NOT EXISTS house_rentals_data (